 Even if there is another way to get to Machu Picchu, you can’t ignore a 105-minute train ride from Ollantaytambo along Urubamba.
 The Inca rail lines have good trains that can be great for traveling, but remember the cost of traveling by train is a bit high and if you want a good travel experience, you should pay a little more.
 The dome-shaped windows allow you to have a beautiful view of the surrounding mountains as you cross the valley.
 One of these mountains is the 18,700 feet Nevado Veronica.
 After an hour or so, the semi-arid habitat reaches a cloud forest where cloud compaction will amaze you.

-It’s a beautiful architecture and as one of the ‘Seven Wonders of the World’ needs no introductions.
+It is a beautiful architecture and as one of the ‘Seven Wonders of the World’ and Peru attractions.
 Since being discovered by Yale University in 1911, Machu Picchu has been able to spark the astonishment of the world for the continual discovery of the beautiful Inca achievements.
 Almost every stone in this vast complex is set up for a specific purpose and is designed to reveal astronomical phenomena by passing the sun, to build a complex water system, or to form a sacred representation.
 The spacious terraces not only provided more area for crop farming but also served as a drainage system as well.
 Machu Picchu hosted more than two to four royal Inca families and a lower class of caretakers during its heyday.